-She has been teaching at Sampoorna yoga for several years after completing both her 200 and 300 hour teacher training courses at the school.
+She has been teaching at Sampoorna yoga for number of years after completing both her 200 and 300 hour teacher training courses at the school.
+She also did two Yin teacher training courses as well.
 Veena is now a valued member of the Sampoorna teaching team, her primary role is conducting modules of our Meditation teacher training and broadening the remit of our other training with her extensive knowledge of meditation and healing practices.

 Veena brings much to the school through her passion and dedication to her subjects, passing on her knowledge to others is one of her greatest passions.